FRBNY-DSGE/DSGE.jl/README.md

 (including comments) provides detailed information regarding *how* these basic procedures are implemented.

-## The AbstractDSGEModel Type and the Model Object
+## The AbstractModel Type and the Model Object

-The `AbstractDSGEModel` type provides a common infrastructure for all model objects, which greatly facilitates the implementation of new model specifications.
-Any concrete subtype of `AbstractDSGEModel` can be passed to any function defined for `AbstractDSGEModel`, provided that the concrete type has the fields that the function expects to be available.
+The `AbstractModel` type provides a common infrastructure for all model objects, which greatly facilitates the implementation of new model specifications.
+Any concrete subtype of `AbstractModel` can be passed to any function defined for `AbstractModel`, provided that the concrete type has the fields that the function expects to be available.

-`Model990` is one example of a concrete subtype of `AbstractDSGEModel` that implements a single specification of the FRBNY DSGE model.
+`Model990` is one example of a concrete subtype of `AbstractModel` that implements a single specification of the FRBNY DSGE model.
 Infinitely more specifications are possible - see "Extending or Editing a Model" below.